Direct verification of the kinetic description of wave turbulence for finite-size systems dominated by interactions among groups of 6 waves

-The WKE~\eqref{eq:WKE} was solved numerically using an algorithm inspired by Webb-Resio-Tracy~\cite{Webb1978,TR1982,RP1991} approach to simulation of WKE for gravity waves.
+The WKE~\eqref{eq:WKE} was solved numerically using an algorithm inspired by the Webb-Resio-Tracy~\cite{Webb1978,TR1982,RP1991} approach to simulation of WKE for gravity waves.
 In short, the six-dimensional wavenumber space is scanned, and only those mode sextets which satisfy resonant conditions are retained.
 Details of the algorithm will be published elsewhere.
 All simulations of WKE were performed using 81 harmonics.

-To conclude, in the case of the DQNLS, we provided a clear delineation of parameter regimes for which its corresponding WKE predicted by WTT is expected to be valid.
+To conclude, in the case of the DQNLS on a finite, periodic domain, we provided a clear delineation of parameter regimes for which its corresponding WKE predicted by WTT is expected to be be an accurate approximation of ensemble-averaged system dynamics.
 These predictions are verified directly via numerical simulation.
-Furthermore, we laid out straightforward theoretical justification for our parameter regime predictions.
-These same arguments are malleable and may be used to infer parameter regimes of validity for other WKEs predicted by WTT.
+Furthermore, we laid out straightforward theoretical justification for our parameter regime predictions, and confirmed that quasi-resonances, not exact resonances, appear to be the mechanism responsible for this accurate approximation.
+(Cf. Refs.~\cite{PhysRevE.63.046306,DKZ2003cap,rpi.17522620050101,ZKPD2005,AS2006,KDZ2016,pan_yue_2017}.)
+The influence of exact resonances, in turn, may destroy the validity of WKE.
+We also identified focusing-type events as another possible coherent structure that can destroy the validity of WKE approximation.
+A study of phase cross-correlations to yet further exclude any possible coherent structures will be presented in a future publication.
+The arguments used in this letter are malleable and may be used to infer parameter regimes of validity for other WKEs predicted by WTT.

 The authors are grateful for support from the Simons Collaboration on Wave Turbulence.
 We also acknowledge NSF support DMS-1900149, DMS-1615859 and DMS-1363013.
 The simulations presented in this article were performed using the Princeton Research Computing resources at Princeton University and NYU IT High Performance Computing resources.
 We would like to thank P. Kramer and Y. Lvov for useful suggestions.